commonknowledge/.github/README.md

 # Overview

-This repository exists to share Github templates and configuration with other repositories within the the [`Common Knowledge`](https://github.com/commonknowledge) organization.
+This repository exists to share GitHub templates and configuration with other repositories within the the [`Common Knowledge`](https://github.com/commonknowledge) organization.